How does PSTEC work?

-2) They repetitively anchor the concentrative mental state being experienced (at the appropriate times) and those anchors are then used as a direct means to obliterate the problem feelings (at other points on the track).
+2) They repetitively condition the concentrative mental state being experienced (at the appropriate times) and those conditioned responses are then used as a direct means to obliterate the problem feelings (at other points on the track).

 3) The percussive sounds are designed to maintain a level of user focus on the problem in a specific way and by very careful timing this also provides an effective critical factor bypass at important moments.

-There are three primary sound anchors and these all perform the function mentioned above.
+There are three primary sounds and these all perform the function mentioned above.
 Having three working in unison means that each one backs up the functioning of the other.

 The frequency of the clicks was initially optimised by educated guesswork and then fine tuned by means of experimentation.
 I now use an algorithmic process to determine the precise timing for each sound in relation to the spoken content.
 This careful timing is absolutely crucial for the tracks to work in the way that they do, and successive generations of the track have become ever more powerful as the algorithm has been improved.